 Learning–TV watcher?
-Well Dr. Rhoads shared that television is passive; so to make the brain grow, play cards, learn a language, pick up a musical instrument, do cross-word puzzles, play Scrabble, get a new hobby, read a book.
-Learn and keep learning.
+Well, Dr. Rhoads shared that television is passive; so make the brain stretch.
+Play cards, learn a language, pick up a musical instrument, do crossword puzzles, play Scrabble, get a new hobby, read a book.
+Learn and keep on learning.

 Society—Having social ties is imperative.
 That means opening your life to old and new friendships with whom you meet regularly.
 That also means volunteering, serving in your Parish, and reaching out the hand of fellowship.
 Sirach 9:10 RSVCE says, “Forsake not an old friend, for a new one does not compare with him.
 A new friend is like new wine; when it has aged you will drink it with pleasure.”
-That’s because friends challenge us to be the best versions of ourselves, brain and all.
+Good friends, whether old or new, challenge us to be the best versions of ourselves, our brains, and all.

-Organizational Lists –If you aren’t writing your day down already then begin to.
-Use either a paper calendar or your smart phone.
+Organizational Lists –If you aren’t already writing down your day, begin to.
+Use either a paper calendar or your smartphone.
 Then transfer what is undone to the next day.
-The act of “writing it down” helps with the organizational strategies of our mind.
+The act of “writing it down” helps with the organizational strategies of our minds.
 And when thinking about organizing, work your mind with space retrieval too.
 Meet someone new?
 Say their name to yourself 5 seconds later, then 20 seconds later, then 1 ½ minutes later.
 Space retrieval provides targeted brain training.

 Emphasize Exercise—Aerobic exercise has been shown to grow the volume of certain brain regions that tend to shrink during aging.

-Learn New Things…writing letters and reading has been linked in brain autopsies to better cognitive health in old age.
+Learn New Things---Writing letters and reading have been linked in brain autopsies to better old age mental health.

-Treat Depression—Depression…is linked to twice the risk of cognitive decline, though it’s not clear if that’s a cause or an effect.
+Treat Depression—Depression is linked to twice the risk of mental decline, although it’s not clear if that’s a cause or an effect.

-Sleep Well—Improving poor sleep appears to reduce these risks. [for cognitive decline and Alzheimer’s]
+Sleep Well—Improving poor sleep appears to reduce those risks for cognitive decline and Alzheimer’s.